 The unspoilt village resort of La Villa is located in a central position in the Alta Badia ski area.
 Neighbour to San Cassiano, the two resorts share the same skiing area and also provides easy access to the Sella Ronda circuit.
 With access to over 130km of slopes and an elevation of 2,778m, the resort is perfect for all ski and snowboard enthusiasts.

 La Villa and its surrounding ski areas offer something for all levels of skiers with its vast and varied terrain.
 At the base of La Villa there are two nursery slopes perfect for beginners to learn and practise, before transitioning up the mountain for more of a challenge.
-The Piz La Illa gondola from the village whisks you right to the heart of the Alta Badia region where San Cassiano, Corvara and the Sella Ronda Circuit can be accessed.
-There is mainly a mix of red and blue slopes in this area, perfect for intermediates, but off-piste challenges can also be easily found.
+The Piz La Ila gondola from the village whisks you right to the heart of the Alta Badia region where San Cassiano, Corvara and the Sella Ronda Circuit can be accessed.
+There is mainly a mix of red and blue slopes in this area, perfect for intermediates.

 Boarders will be pleased that the Alta Badia Snow Park is easily accessed in La Villa, with different ability sections available and a range of jumps and rails.
 Additionally, the Sella Ronda Circuit offers great off-piste for freeriders, as well as a brilliant selection of wide pisted slopes for carvers.